Find Grad Schools

 14 Yearly Graduations

 Benedictine University comes in at #6 on our list of the most popular colleges offering graduate certificates in homeland security.
 Each year, around 3,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $30,773 per year, while in-state graduate students, on average, pay $18,530 per year.
-During the 2020-2021 academic year, 14 people received their graduate certificate in homeland security from Benedictine U. About 71% of this group were women, and 29% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $30,927 per year, while in-state graduate students, on average, pay $19,181 per year.
+During the most recent year for which we have data, 14 people received their graduate certificate in homeland security from Benedictine U. Around 33% of these students were from an underrepresented racial-ethnic group, and 89% were women.

 #6